Pedestrian zone: Colombia

 During his 1998–2001 term, the former Bogotá mayor, U.S.-born Enrique Peñalosa, created several pedestrian streets, plazas and bike paths integrated with a new bus rapid transit system.

 The historic center of Cartagena closes some streets to cars during certain hours.

 In downtown Armenia, Colombia there is a large pedestrian street where several boutiques are located.

 Santa Marta also has permanent pedestrian zones in the historic center around the Cathedral Basílica of Santa Marta.

 Mexico

-The Historic center of Mexico City has 12 pedestrian streets including Madero Street, and as of June 30, 2020, is expanding the number to 42 pedestrian streets.
+The Historic center of Mexico City has 12 pedestrian streets including Madero Street, and as of 30 June 2020, is expanding the number to 42 pedestrian streets.

 Génova is a busy pedestrian street in the Zona Rosa as is Plaza Garibaldi downtown, where mariachis play.

+The old city of Guanajuato is largely pedestrian.
+The steep and/or narrow side streets were never accessible by cars and most other streets were pedestrianized in the 1960s after through traffic was moved to a system of former flood control tunnels that was no longer necessary due to a new dam.